Tonydevbrar/LunchAir/README.md

 # LunchAir
-Android 4 like settings and data for Lumina Desktop
+Android 4 like settings and data for Desktop environments

 Includes: wallpaper, settings, icons